candycode/loco/modules/README.md

 * `plugins`: run-time loadable objects
 * `webplugins`: run-time QWidget-derived object to be embedded into html pages

-Every plugin comes with a JavaScript driver program to test its functionality.
+Most plugins comes with a JavaScript driver program to test its functionality.
+The ones that do not have a driver program are intented to be loaded from scripts in the `locoplay-scripts` directory.

 These plugins are just examples of how to create run-time loadable modules accessible from within _LoCO_ and do have little or in most cases no dependency on _LoCO_ itself.